floyd-sk/unsupervised-predict-streamlit-template/resources/markdown/introduction/contrib.md

 ### Page Descriptions

-**Information** - Read about the project and its amazing contributors.
+**Information** - Read general information about the project

-**Exploratory Data Analysis** - Explore and draw insights from movie data.
+**Exploratory Data Analysis** - Explore and draw insights from movie data

-**Recommender System** - Choose a recommender model to predict some movies that you may like.
+**Recommender System** - Choose a recommender model to predict top 10 movies that you might like

-**Solution Overview** - Read a short discussion of our best performing model.
+**Solution Overview** - Read a short conclusion of our model performance and

 **Developers** - Information about developers of this ML App